64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-3.md

   - [Menus](#menus)
   - [Check list](#check-list)

+Since Whiptail is simple to use, the objective of this post is rather to show some useful code snippets/patterns.

+The examples are taken from my [RPi VPN Router project installation script](https://github.com/saveriomiroddi/rpi_vpn_router/blob/master/install_vpn_router.sh).

 ## Introduction to Whiptail

-Whiptail is a dialog boxes program, with some useful widgets, which makes shell scripting more user-friendly.
-It's included in all the Debian-based distributions, and it's used during the execution of some base Debian packages.
+Whiptail is a dialog boxes program, with some useful widgets, which makes shell scripting more user-friendly; it's included in all the Debian-based distributions.

 ## Widgets, with snippets